cta-observatory/protozfitsreader/README.md

     source activate pz
     pip install git+https://github.com/dneise/protozfitsreader

-The contents of this repo come from
+The contents of this repo come entirely from

 http://www.isdc.unige.ch/~lyard/repo/ProtoZFitsReader-0.42.Python3.5.Linux.x86_64.tar.gz

+### setup.py

-I just updated the setup.py a little to use setuptools instead of distutils, but this has no functional effect.
+I just updated the setup.py a little to use setuptools instead of distutils.

-What is different is that I "patched" the 3 of the so-files like this
+The result is that all `*.py` and `*.so` files of this package are installed into a folder called "protozfitsreader" inside the "site-packages", before the files were directly copied into "site-packages" which worked as well, but was a little untidy.

+### relative imports

+As a result, I had to modify some `import` statement, they were written as absolute imports, but now we do relative imports from the "protozfitsreader" package.

+### set RPATH

+The main purpose of this was, to deliver "patched" so-files.
+The so-files in the original tar-ball contain absolute RPATHs, which prevent the linker from finding the dependencies.
+Here I simply patched the so-files and added relative RPATH like this:

     patchelf --set-rpath '$ORIGIN' some-file.so